-Osprey Observer Community Newspapers celebrates 10 years of publishing local, positive community news in the South East Hillsborough County area, and we couldn’t have done it without you!
+For more than 17 years, the Osprey Observer Community Newspapers have been publishing local, positive community news in the South East Hillsborough County area, and we couldn’t have done it without you!

-Needless to say, starting out as a one-sheet newsletter and home-based business and now, with two offices and publishing more than 200 pages in five monthly editions with a team of more than 25 people, it is a little bit of a different workplace environment here at the Osprey Observer.
+The Osprey Observer started out as a home-based business with a one-sheet newsletter and has grown into a corporation publishing more than 200 pages in five monthly editions with a team of more than 25 people.

 The main goal when we started, was to make an impact on the local community.
-Our idea was to get involved and to make a difference in the community.
+Our idea was to get involved and to make a difference in whatever ways we could.

-For our business, this has included the addition of video, Facebook, an active, archived Website and the continuation of building our brand at events, festivals and with sponsorships in the community.
+For our business, this has included the addition of video, Facebook, Instagram, Twitter an active, archived Website and the continuation of building our brand at events, festivals and with sponsorships in the community.

 As a community newspaper, we find that this is what sets us apart and keeps our readers interested as we cover the news.
-We are supported 100 percent by local small businesses who support the free community newspaper and allow us to print and mail our editions each month.
+We are supported 100 percent by local small businesses who keep us a free community newspaper and allow us to print and mail our editions each month.